-Questions breeding, housing and husbandry standards Other - please specify: 2.
-What do you think local governments should take into account when considering a dog breeder application or renewal? ☑ The number of dogs being kept on the premises ☑ The breed of dogs ☑ Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law ☐ Other - please specify: The Dog Act allows a dog registration officer from the local government, with the consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
-It is a condition of dog registration that a dog must be effectively confined to the premises in which it is kept.
-3. Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal? ☒ Yes ☐ No ☐ Unsure 4.
-In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal? ☑ Where the dog breeder owns more than a certain number of dogs, or owns a kennel establishment If yes, how many?
-3+ ☐ No ☐ Unsure Local Governments should have the powers to enter and inspect if a complaint has been made.
+- 2. What do you think local governments should take into account when considering a dog breeder application or renewal?

+- □ Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a

+Questions dog or cat local law ☑ Other - please specify: Location (within Kennel zones) This will make it difficult for back yard breeders to comply.
+The Dog Act allows a dog registration officer from the local government, with the consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
+It is a condition of dog egistration that a dog must be effectively confined to the premises in which it is tept.
+3. Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal?
+X Yes No Unsure 4.
+In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal?
+Mere the dog breeder owns more than a certain number of dogs, or owns a kennel establishment If yes, how many? □ No□ Unsure